 The Whitney Biennial at first seemed like a precisely calibrated response to those white male conservatives (not that most of them would ever see it).
 The show had been conceived under the subtle assumption that Clinton would likely win, and yet its themes - racism, inequity, censorship - were even better suited to our current political moment.
 But then, on March 17, the first day the show opened to the public, an African-American artist named Parker Bright stood in front of Schutz's painting with a handmade T-shirt reading BLACK DEATH SPECTACLE on the back.
 It was a statement perfectly suited to Instagram, and it was widely distributed.
-Soon after, another artist, Hannah Black, wrote an "open letter" on Facebook calling for Schutz's painting to be taken down and destroyed, explaining: "It is not acceptable for a white person to transmute Black suffering into profit and fun"
+Soon after, another artist, Hannah Black, wrote an "open letter" on Facebook calling for Schutz's painting into profit and fun."